relaycorp/relaynet-courier/README.md

-# relaynet-relayer
-Relaynet Relayer for Windows, macOS and Linux
+# Relaynet Relayer

+## Proof of concept

+This will be roughly equivalent to implementing [`CoSocket/server.js`](https://github.com/relaynet/poc/blob/master/CoSocket/server.js) and then integrating it in [`user-gateway`](https://github.com/relaynet/poc/blob/master/bin/user-gateway).